Skip to content

 assess_natal

 Compute an in-depth Vedic natal assessment across life areas (career, marriage, health, wealth, progeny, education, parents, siblings, longevity, spirituality).
 Ask this tool when the user wants to know: · 'What does my chart say about my career / marriage / health?' · 'What are the strongest and weakest areas of my chart?' · 'Is my chart indicated to bring children?'
 Returns: · headline: top 3 life-area verdicts the user can quote · facts.life_areas — dict keyed by area with verdict + key_factors + top_yogas + doshas · facts.chart_ref — thread to subsequent tools Use `include=detail` for per-area rule citations (BPHS, Phaladeepika, Saravali) + alternative-school readings.
-Tier: Standard · Typical default response: ~7 KB.
+Tier: All · Typical default response: ~7 KB.

 Input